APPLYING FOR A ROLE

 • Situational judgement test

-• Behavioural Questionnaire
+• Behavioural questionnaire

 You need to achieve a pass to progress to the next stage.